Comprehensive X-ray and Multiwavelength Study of ULXs in NGC 1566: Data Reduction and Analysis

 \subsection{Determination of Counterparts}

-To determine both the NIR and optical counterparts of the three ULXs precise astrometry was performed by following the works of \cite{2022MNRAS.515.3632A} and \cite{2023arXiv230611163A}.
-Since no matching source was identified from the {\it GAIA} DR3 source catalog with the XRB or XRB candidates, the reference sources were searched by comparing {\it Chandra} X-ray image with {\it NIRCam} observations. {\it Chandra} seven X-ray binary (XRB) candidates were detected by using {\it wavdetect} tool in {\scshape ciao}).
-Only four out of seven XRB candidates (including ULXs) are on the field view of {\it NIRCam} images.
-These XRB candidates were compared with NIR point sources and two reference sources (except ULXs) were found for astrometric calculations.
-The coordinates in degrees of identified reference sources are R.A = 65.00385 and Decl. = -54.94534 and R.A = 65.00172 Decl. = -54.93789.
-The astrometric offsets between {\it Chandra} and {\it JWST} were found as -0$\arcsec$.22 $\pm$ 0$\arcsec$.01 for R.A and -0$\arcsec$.04 $\pm$ 0$\arcsec$.05 for Decl. with 1-$\sigma$ errors.
-The total astrometric errors between {\it Chandra}-{\it JWST} were derived as 0$\arcsec$.12.
-The astrometric error radius was derived as 0$\arcsec$.38 at a 90 percent confidence level.
-While a unique NIR counterpart for ULX-1 was determined, two NIR counterparts (hereafter ULX-2-a and ULX-2-b) were found for source ULX-2.
-NIR counterpart(s) could not be identified for ULX-3 as it does not fall within the field of view {\it NIRCam}.
+To determine both the IR and optical counterparts of the ULXs precise astrometry was performed by following the works of \cite{2022MNRAS.515.3632A} and \cite{2023arXiv230611163A}.
+Since no matching sources were identified from the {\it GAIA/DR3} source catalog with the XRB or XRB candidates, the reference sources were searched by comparing {\it Chandra} X-ray image with {\it NIRCam} observations.

+Only four of the eight X-ray sources (including ULXs) are in the field of view of the {\it JWST/NIRCam} images.
+These XRB candidates were compared with NIR point sources, and two reference sources (excluding ULXs) were found for astrometric calculations.
+The coordinates in degrees of the identified reference sources are R.A = 65.00385 and Decl. = -54.94534 (AGN) and R.A = 65.00172 Decl. = -54.93789 ( core of the galaxy).
+The astrometric offsets between the {\it Chandra} and {\it JWST/NIRCam} F200W images were found as -0$\arcsec$.22 $\pm$ 0$\arcsec$.01 for R.A and -0$\arcsec$.04 $\pm$ 0$\arcsec$.05 for Decl. with 1-$\sigma$ errors.
+The total astrometric errors between {\it Chandra}-{\it JWST/NIRCam} were derived as 0$\arcsec$.12.
+The astrometric error radius was derived as 0$\arcsec$.38 with a 90\% confidence level.
+According to the corrected X-ray positions, a unique NIR counterpart for ULX-1, two NIR counterparts for ULX-2 (hereafter 2-a and 2-b), and several NIR counterparts for ULX-4 were identified within the astrometric error radius.
+A unique source was identified that is too extended to be the donor star within the derived astrometric error radius of ULX-5? (see figure \ref{F:ULX5}).
+Although it was identified as a potential ULX source in Section 3.1 due to its X-ray luminosity, the multi-wavelength observations suggest that it is more likely to be an uncatalogued AGN.
+Therefore, the possibility of this source being a ULX is excluded in this study.
+In the case of ULX-3, the NIR counterpart(s) could not be identified for ULX-3 because it was not observed by {\it JWST}.\\